thadeus47/socialens/README.md

-# Socialens is a Fullstack social media application for sharing images
+# socialens is a Fullstack social media application for sharing images ,With sanity content management for the backend and reactjs for the frontend